Skip to main content

 If you've noticed the dotted line on your Tesla's power meter or received a "Regenerative braking limited" message, you're not alone.
-This is one of the most common questions from new Tesla owners.
+This is one of the most common questions from new Tesla owners — and it comes up especially often during cold months.
 The good news: it's usually completely normal and not a sign of anything wrong with your car.

 What Is Regenerative Braking?